 - a) registration in a magazine (f.
-No. 60); - an emergency notification of an infectious disease (f.058 / y) is sent to the Central State Sanitary and Epidemiological Service for registration of pediculosis at the patient's place of residence; - in) is being done a mark on the front side of the medical history;
+No. 60); - b) an emergency notification of an infectious disease is sent (f.058 / y) in the Central State Sanitary and Epidemiological Service for registration of pediculosis at the patient's place of residence; - in) is being done a mark on the front side of the medical history;

-- G) the patient is sanitized, disinsection and disinfection of premises and objects with which the patient has been in contact; - when body lice are found, it is urgent to call a specialiststs TsGSEN for e) processing people; linen must be boiled, clothes that cannot be boiled are ironed with seams, folds with a hot iron; - f) upon detection of pubic lice, sanitization is carried out with hot water with soap and a washcloth, followed by a change of linen.
+- G) sanitization of the patient, disinsection and disinfectionpremises and objects with which the patient was in contact; - e) when body lice are found, it is necessary to urgently call the specialists of the Central State Sanitary and Epidemiological Service to treat people; linen must be boiled, clothes that cannot be boiled are ironed with seams, folds with a hot iron; - f) upon detection of pubic lice, sanitization is carried out with hot water with soap and a washcloth, followed by a change of linen.
 With the consent of the patient, if necessary, shave off the hair.

 Attention !!!
-Examination and disinsection of a seriously ill patientproduced after emergency medical treatment.
+Examination and disinsection of a seriously ill patient produced after emergency medical treatment.